DFHack/dfhack/docs/Plugins.rst

 ===========
 An in-game equivalent to the popular program Dwarf Therapist.

-To activate, open the unit screen and press 'l'.
+To activate, open the unit screen and press ``l``.

 .. image:: images/manipulator.png

-The far left column displays the unit's Happiness (color-coded based on its value), Name, Profession/Squad, and the right half of the screen displays each dwarf's labor settings and skill levels (0-9 for Dabbling thru Professional, A-E for Great thru Grand Master, and U-Z for Legendary thru Legendary+5).
+The far left column displays the unit's Happiness (color-coded based on its value), Name, Profession/Squad, and the right half of the screen displays each dwarf's labor settings and skill levels (0-9 for Dabbling through Professional, A-E for Great through Grand Master, and U-Z for Legendary through Legendary+5).

 Cells with teal backgrounds denote skills not controlled by labors, e.g. military and social skills.